 The Court explained that in this case, the defendant radiologists needed to present evidence showing that the non-party surgeon’s decision not to remove the plaintiff’s lymph node was medically negligent.
 This required expert testimony showing that the surgeon breached the standard of care in determining that the plaintiff’s lymph node was inoperable.

 The Court ultimately held that the defendant radiologists failed to present this type of evidence and therefore failed to present a triable issue of fact as to the alleged negligence of the non-party surgeon.
-The defendant radiologists cited to expert testimony that was “arguably critical” of the surgeon’s decision, but no expert testified (to a reasonable degree of probability) that the surgeon breached the standard of care by not removing the lymph node.
+The defendant radiologists cited expert testimony that was “arguably critical” of the surgeon’s decision, but no expert testified (to a reasonable degree of probability) that the surgeon breached the standard of care by not removing the lymph node.

 Without this necessary expert testimony, the jury had no valid basis to conclude that the surgeon was negligent.
-Therefore, the Court held that it was reversible error for the trial court to instruct the jury on this non-party negligence defense and, accordingly, the plaintiff gets a new trial.
+Therefore, the Court held that it was reversible error for the trial court to instruct the jury on this non-party negligence defense and, accordingly; the plaintiff gets a new trial.

 Notes and Comments

 The decision in Reiss establishes some reasonable and much-needed ground rules for malpractice defendants seeking to use the empty chair defense in a medical negligence case.
-If the courts are going to allow medical malpractice defendants free rein to use the non-party negligence defense, they should at least have to meet some minimum burden of proof.
+If the courts will allow medical malpractice defendants free rein to use the non-party negligence defense, they should at least have to meet some minimum burden of proof.
 Requiring defendants to present adequate expert testimony to support an empty chair defense does exactly that.